PetarSpassov/Quinngard/README.md

   - Added "Spoils of War" lore into the reward pool (weight 5, clan weight 20)
   - "Field Rations" lore reduction, er, reduced from -75% to -35%.
 - **Bear**
+  - First Conquest bonus now increases the Armoured Bear's attack and defense by ~~10%~~ -> 20%
   - Bear 2nd Conquest Bonus will no longer appear if you don't have Shieldbearer Camp
 - **Boar**
   - Boar 2nd Conquest Bonus can now appear (there was an error in the code where instead of Altar of Kings, it was looking for Altar of the Gods)